cult-of-coders/react-molecule/docs/CONCEPTS.md

-# Concepts
+# React Molecule - Concepts

-Introducing the concepts of this framework, this is the first phase into understanding this concept.
+Introducing the concepts of this framework, this is the first phase into understanding the molecule.

 ## Molecule

-The `Molecule` is the component that makes communication easier between the children:
+The `Molecule` is the React Component that makes communication easier between the children:

 ```jsx
 import { Molecule } from 'react-molecule';